Accurate close interactions of Stokes spheres using lubrication-adapted image systems: Parameters for the basic concentric proxy sphere

 \section{Parameters for the basic concentric proxy sphere}

 This section serves to optimize the MFS proxy sphere parameters (the number of proxy-sources $N$ and the radius of the proxy-surface $R_p$) used in later experiments.
-No image points are used, and the number of collocation points is fixed at $M \approx 1.2N$, a ratio found by a convergence study in $M$ at fixed $N$.
+No image points are used, and the number of collocation points is fixed at $M \approx 1.2N$, as discussed in Section~\ref{MFS}.

 As a quantification of the error, we will here and later use the pointwise relative residual, as defined by

 and

 its maximum approximated using a dense set of points sampled on the particle surfaces.
 We also sometimes use the maximum force/torque error relative to a reference, as defined by